Home Care

 A beautiful, healthy smile that lasts a lifetime is our ultimate goal when treating patients.
 Your personal home care plays an important role in achieving that goal.
 Your personal home care starts by eating balanced meals, reducing the number of snacks you eat, and correctly using the various dental aids that help control the plaque and bacteria that cause dental disease.

-Tooth brushing – Brush your teeth at least twice a day (especially before going to bed at night) with an ADA approved soft bristle brush and toothpaste.
+Tooth Brushing – Brush your teeth at least twice a day (especially before going to bed at night) with an ADA approved soft bristle brush and toothpaste.

 - Place the toothbrush at a 45-degree angle where the gums and teeth meet.